Eric Calderone

 Eric Calderone is an American guitarist and YouTuber.
 Calderone is best known for some of his videos on his YouTube channel "331Erock" in which he performs electric guitar renditions of songs from pop culture.

 Background and career

 Calderone began playing an electric guitar in 2001 at the age of sixteen.
 He learned about musical orchestrations as a student at Berklee College of Music in Boston, Massachusetts.
 He also holds a degree in music from the University of Tampa.

-After learning to play the guitar, Calderone (as a part-time college instructor who privately taught guitar lessons) taught himself the Metallica song "Enter Sandman".